YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/Eclipse/index.md

 ### **<span style="color: #850000;">Eclipse</span>**

 from the series *Panoptic Segmentation*
-2022, Archival pigment print, 120 x 80 cm
+2023, Archival pigment print, 120 x 80 cm

 Photography in Chinese essentially means 'capturing shadows,' while the Latin etymology of photography refers to 'drawing with light.'
-Photography provides me with the lens through which to explore the contents of capturing shadows—to discern what is still visible, even within the darkness they cast.
+Photography provides Yujie Zhou with the lens through which to explore the contents of capturing shadows—to discern what is still visible, even within the darkness they cast.

 ![image of eclipse](eclipse.jpg)
-***<span style="color: #850000;">Eclipse</span>***, 2022
+***<span style="color: #850000;">Eclipse</span>***, 2023

 <p>&nbsp;</p>